David Baddiel’s My Family : Not the Sitcom was at The playhouse theatre

 Digging beneath the surface, recalling their oddities, peculiarities and idiosyncrasies Baddiel celebrates his “wonderful” memories of his parents with an audience who are invited to come and be offended on his behalf.

-My Family : Not the Sitcom promises to be both provocative and hilarious.
+My Family : Not the Sitcom was both provocative and hilarious.

 Please note that this show contains explicit language and is unsuitable for children under the age of 16 years.